You apply for modules after you have submitted your initial application and have been accepted to study at the University of Leeds.

-You will not apply for modules as part of your initial application to the University of Leeds.
-In early May, all Study Abroad and exchange students who have been accepted to the programme for a September start will be contacted by email and asked to submit module choices to the University of Leeds.
-You can submit module choices from each teaching School via an online form.
+From May, we will contact all study abroad and exchange students who have been accepted to the programme for a September start by email with guidance on how to submit module choices to the University of Leeds.

-Any Study Abroad or exchange students accepted to the programme after 1st May, will receive the link to the module selection form together with their acceptance letter.
+We will send any study abroad or exchange students accepted to the programme after 1 May, including those applying for January start, guidance on how to submit module choices with their acceptance letter.

-Pre-sessional language students who start their language course prior to September will be contacted about the ‘Study abroad’ part of their programme from 1st May.
+We will contact pre-sessional English language students who start their language course before September about the ‘study abroad’ part of their programme from early May.

-Online registration will open six weeks before the start of teaching (please do not attempt to register before this time; we will contact you when it is time to register).
-Once registered, you will gain access to Minerva, the Student portal.
+Online registration will open six weeks before the start of teaching and you will gain access to Minerva, the Student portal.
 From Minerva, you have the option to view your modules.

-When viewing your module enrolment, there are three codes which relate to three possible outcomes:
+When viewing your Module Enrolment Report, there are three codes which relate to three possible outcomes:

-- Registered (RE or RW): This means that the teaching school or department has accepted you onto this module.
-You have been fully enrolled in it, and you are guaranteed a place in the class.
+- Registered (RE or RW): this means that the teaching school or department has accepted you onto this module.
+You have been fully enrolled on it and you are guaranteed a place in the class.
 You do not need to do anything further to take this module.

 If a module you applied for is not appearing on your Module Enrolment Report, then it is likely that this module was full at the time you applied, has been discontinued or the teaching school has not approved your choice.
-If you would like clarification on this, please see the Study Abroad Coordinator list and contact the Study Abroad Coordinator in the relevant teaching school.
+If you would like clarification on this, please contact the Study Abroad Coordinator in the relevant teaching school.

 Changing your modules

 A total of 50–60 credits per semester is a full workload.
-If you are enrolled in less than 50 credits you will need to add new modules using the module catalogue, or if you enrolled in more than 60 credits you will need to drop some to bring your credit total to 60.
+If you are enrolled in less than 50 credits, you will need to find new modules to add using the module catalogue, or if you enrolled in more than 60 credits you will need to drop some to bring your credit total to 60.

-To add, drop, or change a module, please see the Study Abroad Coordinator contact list and email the Study Abroad Coordinator in the relevant school.
+To add, drop, or change a module, please contact the Study Abroad Coordinator in the relevant school.